Back to news

 Architecture

 Under the hood, Dify is a fairly conventional modern web app: a React-based frontend, a Python backend, and a PostgreSQL database.
-It scales horizontally through Docker Compose or Kubernetes (Dify documents the Docker Compose route for self-hosting).
+It scales horizontally through Docker Compose or Kubernetes (Dify documents the Docker Compose route for self-hosting (opens in a new tab)).
 The pieces are kept separate, which helps when you grow: the API server handles orchestration, worker processes take care of async tasks, and a message queue manages how jobs get distributed.

 Who Uses Dify?